bioinform/somaticseq/README.md

 * Since v2.3.0, we have also included some run script generators for the dockerized somatic mutation callers that we have incorporated, for [single-thread jobs](utilities/dockered_pipelines/singleThread) (e.g., for targeted sequencing) and [multi-thread jobs](utilities/dockered_pipelines/multiThreads) (e.g., for whole genome sequencing).
 The documentation for those scripts are in Section 4 of the [User's Manual](docs/Manual.pdf "Documentation").
-* We have also prototyped pipelines to generate training set out of your own sequencing data: currently for [single-thread jobs](utilities/dockered_pipelines/bamSurgeon/singleThread) only.
+* We have also prototyped pipelines to generate training set out of your own sequencing data using [BAMSurgeon](https://github.com/adamewing/bamsurgeon) pipeline: currently for [single-thread jobs](utilities/dockered_pipelines/bamSurgeon/singleThread) only.

 <b>For a quick description of SomaticSeq, you may watch this 8-minute video:</b>
   [![SomaticSeq Video](SomaticSeqYoutube.png)](https://www.youtube.com/watch?v=MnJdTQWWN6w "SomaticSeq Video")